amitmse/in_Python_/Random_Forest/README.md

 			- As m goes down, both inter-tree correlation and the strength of individual trees go down.
 				So some optimal value of m must be discovered

-	5. To understand how we test the classifier, we must explain several concepts:
-		- cross-validation
-		- thresholds
-		- mean precision
-		- precision above chance

 ---------------------------------------------------------------------------------------------------------------------------